JoetheManHowie/NUSCAN/uscan/README.md

 # uscan
 --------------

-**Remarks:** Special thanks to the author of [Qiu et. al.](https://ieeexplore.ieee.org/abstract/document/8476242) for providing their source code for uscan, that we modified in order to implement nuscan.
+**Remarks:** Special thanks to the author of [Qiu et. al.](https://ieeexplore.ieee.org/abstract/document/8476242) for providing their source code for uscan, that we modified in order to implement [`nuscan`](https://github.com/JoetheManHowie/NUSCAN/blob/main/nuscan/).

 Here is the c++ code for the USCAN clustering algorithm.
 The code can be modified and integrated with other c++ applications.
 The algorithm is composed of four .cpp files and four .h files.